core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 ~~~~
 {: #blockres title='Blocking a response' artwork-align="center"}

+The selective blocking attack is an attack on availability.
+While blocking requests
-While blocking requests to, or responses from, a sensor is just a denial-of-service attack,
+to, or responses from, a sensor is just a denial-of-service attack,
 blocking a request to, or a response from, an actuator
 results in the client losing information about the server's status.
 If the
 actuator e.g., is a lock (door, car, etc.), the attack results in the client